ItsRJ/Automated-FP-A-Forecasting-Budgeting-Variance-Analysis-System/README.md

 ## Company Context:

- * 4000+ physical stores across X country
+ * 4000+ physical stores across the country
  * Growing online and home-delivery business (done through the website and the app)
  * Several private labeled and branded products (similar to products sold by Walmart)